-17 Badass Women to Follow on Instagram
+17 Of The Most Badass And Inspiring Women to Follow on Instagram

 Social media is a powerful tool.
 It can help Global Citizens target world leaders to make commitments to help the world’s poor.
 Digital platforms can empower girls and women, sparking dialogue to challenge old gender stereotypes.
+And in the case of these women, they're empowering with every post on Instagram.
+That's why we want you to follow these inspiring and badass women who are motivating us on the daily.

 Whether they are reimagining women in comics, refuting misogynistic comments online or IRL, or are inspirational female athletes, these women know how to fiercely advance rights for girls and women.
-You may not agree with all their posts — some are quite controversial.
-But Hey Girl!, that’s what it takes to tackle gender taboos.
+You may not agree with all their posts—some are quite controversial—but hey girl, that’s what it takes to tackle gender taboos.

 1. Rupi Kaur